MartinMikusat/slicer-layered-profiles/README.md

 **Q: Can I use this with other slicers like Cura or SuperSlicer?**
 A: Currently optimized for PrusaSlicer.
 Other slicers may not recognize all settings or formatting.

-**Q: How many cards can I add?**
+**Q: How many layers can I add?**
-A: No hard limit, but performance is optimized for up to 50 cards.
-More cards may slow down the interface.
+A: No hard limit, but performance is optimized for up to 50 layers.
+More layers may slow down the interface.

-**Q: Can I create my own cards?**
+**Q: Can I create my own layers?**
 A: Yes!
-See the "Card Creation Format" section below for the JSON structure.
+See the "Layer Creation Format" section below for the JSON structure.

 ### Technical Issues